electronicdreamplant/electronicdreamplant.github.io/ron-s-xmas.md

 He's sorry that he hasn't bought is anything but he 'doesn't have money'.
 I tell him that I'm looking after it all for him, and have placed it all on the favourite on the next horse race.
 He laughs.
 Then I suggest Rachel and I go out for a meal and he pays for it as an xmas present, and he loves that, giving me a big hug around the head.

 At half time I ask him what he thinks of the match.
 "I've not really been taking it in - what's the score?".
 He's a bit distracted by the xmas tree which he thinks is beautiful.

+It's a fabulous match, and although he can't keep track of the score Dad enjoys it, not wanting to leave.